BasurmanArtur/100-days-of-code/log.md

 ### Day 42: April 17, 2020

-**Today's Progress**: Today I tried to do a small exercise on dictionaries, but failed, because I couldn't even understand the logic to use behind it.
+**Today's Progress**: Today I tried to do a small exercise on dictionaries but failed because I couldn't even understand the logic to use behind it.
 After looking at the solution, I slowly figured out what had to be done.

 **Thoughts:**: It is completely ok to check the solution if I fully understand what is the idea behind it.